The one tool proven to alleviate poverty is education.

 Home Essentials is a series of eight classes that focus on the importance of home care, laundry procedures, cooking techniques, first aid in the home, handling money, and the world of work.
 Guest speakers are featured along with hands-on training.
 Childcare and transportation are available.

 We gratefully acknowledge funding for this

 course is made possible by the City of Lynchburg.

 Getting Ahead is an eight week class that meets twice weekly on Monday and Wednesday.
 Participants learn how to manage their resources, become financially stable, and break away from a pattern of poverty.
-All of the course materials, as well as onsite childcare, are provided.
+Classes are on Zoom, so internet access by phone or PC is required.
+All of the course materials,are provided and compensation is available.
 Meets at Park View main building, Room 203.
 MUST COMPLETE AN APPLICATION.

 Funded by and presented in partnership with the City of Lynchburg.

 Go Beyond Education Program

 The Go Beyond Education Program is comprised of six available courses: Computer Skills, Interviewing Skills, Personal Finance, Time Management, Reading/Critical Thinking Skills, and Basic Math Skills.
 Learning comes from provided materials and the discussions that happen in the group.
 Students will become the problem solver in their own life.